Table of Contents

 5. You Could Retire More Comfortably

 No one wants to struggle in retirement, especially when it comes to your health care.
-According to HealthView Services, an average, healthy 65-year-old couple who retires in 2021 can expect to live to 87 (male) and 89 (female) and spend $662,156 on health care costs during their retirement.
-Even if you plan to retire at 65, you may not be able to afford it, so your only options may be to either keep working or to reconsider the retirement lifestyle you envisioned.
+According to HealthView Services, an average, healthy 65-year-old couple who retires in 2023 can spend $673,587 on health care costs during their retirement.6 Even if you plan to retire at 65, you may not be able to afford it, so your only options may be to either keep working or to reconsider the retirement lifestyle you envisioned.

 Starting early with the right retirement plan could help give you runway to help build your retirement savings so that you may have more options and more flexibility in your retirement.